tade0726/tedzhao-resume/variants/elobrate/DE.md

     </span>
 </p>

+**ETL**

 - Reduced original schema size by over 50% by designing and simplifying data models involving 30+ tables using the DBT framework, enhancing maintainability and system performance.
 - Aligned date ranges across various data models to minimize batch data volumes, transforming disorganized schemas into deduplicated, well-documented models.
 Achieved a 15% reduction in redundant data storage, enhancing data retrieval efficiency.
 - Conducted thorough analysis to identify and resolve bottlenecks in data flow.
 Improved system efficiency by re-indexing and aligning data types of join keys, and refining join conditions, resulting in a 50% reduction in query runtime.
 - Implemented Slowly Changing Dimensions (SCD) principles to create reliable backup checkpoints, ensuring data integrity in catastrophic scenarios.
 Introduced an incremental update strategy for table ingestion, saving 10% in data ingestion time.
 - Integrated DBT with Dagster Cloud to develop a mixed orchestration framework combining notebook and DBT jobs.
 This approach unified heterogeneous data streams, enhancing the user interface and overall data presentation within the DBT framework.

+**LLM Application for Financial Analysis**

+- Leveraged LLMs for advanced semantic analysis in prompt engineering, developing tailored prompts to accurately categorize company descriptions and news feeds.
+This methodology facilitated the extraction of GICS-like themes, enhancing the understanding of company genres and industries for a structured corporate landscape overview.
+- Innovated in creating a knowledge graph utilizing LLM's robust parsing capabilities to analyze and extract a diverse array of entities and their relationships from company news and descriptions, such as executives, competitors, and product logistics chains.
+Integrated this data into a graph database to support a Retrieval-Augmented Generation (RAG) system, significantly improving information retrieval and decision-making accuracy in financial contexts.

 ---